Part of the Union: Top of the Pops

-In the band's appearance on BBC's Top of the Pops, keyboardist Blue Weaver appeared with both piano and pedal harmonium and drummer Richard Hudson appeared with a marching bass drum emblazoned with the words "The Associated Union of Strawbs Workers".
+In the band's appearance on BBC's Top of the Pops, on 8 February 1973, introduced by DJ Jimmy Savile, keyboardist Blue Weaver appeared with both piano and pedal harmonium and drummer Richard Hudson appeared with a marching bass drum emblazoned with the words "The Associated Union of Strawbs Workers".

 Charts

-Other recordings
+Other recordings and later use

 The original "Brothers" recording can be found on the box set A Taste of Strawbs.
-Cockerel Chorus (of "Nice One Cyril" fame) also recorded the song for inclusion on their 1973 Party Sing-a-long album.
+Cockerel Chorus, who had a hit with "Nice One Cyril", also recorded the song for inclusion on their 1973 Party Sing-a-long album.

-Recorded by The Hindle Strikers with T.B.E. in 1984 on the Catch 22 label (CTT001A) – originally they recorded it on cassette unaware that DJs required it on vinyl to play it on the radio.

-From 2007 to 2016 the song has been included as a standard part of the Strawbs' live set and was included in their live DVD The Strawbs – Lay Down With The Strawbs, filmed and recorded live at The Robin 2 in Bilston, UK on 5 March 2006.
+From 2007 to 2016 the song was a standard feature of the Strawbs' live set. and was included in their live DVD The Strawbs – Lay Down With The Strawbs, filmed and recorded live at The Robin 2 in Bilston, UK on 5 March 2006.